arranbartish/arran.bartish.online/src/pages/index.md

 templateKey: index-page
 title: Arran Bartish
 image: /img/home-jumbotron.jpg
-heading: Remove
-subheading: I Code ∴ I Deploy
+heading: I Code ∴ I Deploy
 mainpitch:
-  title: Remove
+  title: "A place to think"
   description: "This is a place where I put my thoughts.
 They are my own until I change my mind.
 They're also heavily influenced by those that have come before me. \U0001F914"
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png